What Is a Portfolio Mortgage?

 We work around your schedule to help you arrange a mortgage that suits your circumstances, no matter how complex.

-When you phone us, you can either arrange a phone appointment with your adviser or a face-to-face meeting – whatever suits you.
-Your adviser will ask you some questions and, once they have all the information they need, they’ll go away and find you the buy-to-let mortgage for your circumstances and future needs.
+When you phone us, you can either arrange a phone appointment with your mortgage adviser or a face-to-face meeting – whatever suits you.
+Your adviser will ask you some questions and, once they have all the information they need, they’ll go away and search mortgage deals to find you the best portfolio mortgage for your circumstances and future needs.
 They’ll also arrange a follow up call to present you with what they’ve found.
 It may require more than one conversation to gather all the right information, depending on where you are in your property search.